lucianonooijen/dotfiles/README.md

 ## Things I am working on right now

+* Let the zsh vim extension use NeoVim
 * Set Polybar to dynamically load the display name, following [this](https://github.com/jaagr/polybar/wiki) guide
 * Fixing the TODOs in `.generalrc`
 * Better installation script